Diamond Comb-footed

 This page contains pictures and information about Grey House Spiders that we found in the Brisbane area, Queensland, Australia.

 Grey House Spiders build tangled webs under stones, against fences or walls.
-They have their row of spines on the tip of the fourth legs, which are used to comb out wide swathes of silk to entangle their prey.
-This spider is common outside our house.
+They have the row of spines on the tip of the fourth legs, which are used to comb out wide swathes of silk to entangle their prey.
+This spider is common in backyards in Brisbane.

-This spider builds untidy tangled webs near the wall and amongst the trees.
-The web may include a curled leaf as a retreat.
+This spider builds untidy tangled webs near walls and amongst trees.
+The web may or may not include a curled leaf as a retreat.
 The body shape looks like a Red-back Spider.
 The body is mottled cream-brown and the legs are red-brown.
-In the 1st photo there are two eggs sacs.
-One eggs sac the young spiders have hatched.
-The 2nd photo shows the male (smaller) approaching the female.
+In the 1st photo above there were two egg-sacs.
+One egg-sac the young spiders had hatched.
+The 2nd photo shows a male (smaller) approaching a female.

 Picture shows Comb-footed Spider feeding on small lizard.